 Eat for stable hormone levels

 You may also want to avoid certain foods that are thought to be linked with a rise in hormones called androgens.
 These hormones affect your skin’s sebaceous glands, making them produce excess oil.

 For instance, some nutrition experts believe cutting down on alcohol and drinks that contain caffeine, as well as avoiding sugar and saturated fat, may help prevent spots.
 That’s because sugar, alcohol, saturated (animal) fat and caffeine are thought to play a part in boosting the production of androgens.

 But while eating greasy foods has been proven not to cause acne directly, many experts think that fats found in many processed foods such as biscuits, cakes and pastries – called hydrogenated, or trans, fats – may promote the inflammation associated with acne.
 So instead of eating lots of processed foods, it may be a good idea to choose more natural alternatives instead.
-You may also want to eat more foods that contain omega-3 fatty acids, such as oily fish, as omega-3 fats are thought to help reduce oil production in the skin.
-But limit the amount of food you eat that contains omega-6 fatty acids (including processed foods and some vegetable oils such as sunflower and corn), as omega-6 fats may be linked with inflammation.
+You may also want to eat more foods that contain omega-3 fatty acids, such as oily fish, as omega-3 fats are thought to help reduce oil production in the skin (iv).
+If you think your acne may be PCOS-related, there are a number of hormone-happy foods that could help to clear it up.

 Q. What’s the best way to cleanse your skin if you have spots?